spack/spack/lib/spack/docs/build_systems/intelpackage.rst

       …
   …

-To install the full suite, capable of compiling MPI applications, run:
+To install the full studio suite, capable of compiling MPI applications, run:

 .. code-block:: sh

   $ spack install intel-parallel-studio@cluster.2018.2        # ca. 12 GB

-If you need to save some disk space or installation time, install separately as needed:
+If you need to save some disk space or installation time, you could install separately as needed:

 .. code-block:: sh